 Why do I continue to see termite droppings?
 Termites create passageways and tunnels throughout your property as they move and feed.
 This means that even after the termites have been exterminated, windows, doors, walls, and trim may still be filled with termite droppings.
 Any vibrations such as doors slamming, large street vehicles, and gravitational settling can displace old termite droppings.
 Even if you see termite droppings after your fumigation, this does not mean you have an existing, unexterminated termite population.

 Will there be any live termites in my home after whole-structure fumigation?
 If you see a few live termites immediately after your home has been fumigated, don’t be alarmed.
 Sometimes it can take three to five days for all of the termites to die.
 Rest assured whole-structure fumigation with Vikane gas fumigant will eliminate all of the drywood termites in the home.

 Will the fumigation kill all termite eggs?
 Vikane is not an ovicide and therefore will not directly kill termite eggs.
 However, as the eggs hatch, the larvae rely on worker termites for survival and will quickly die in their absence.

 Why do I see more ants and insects after my tent fumigation?
 Ants and other insects, such as roaches, are foragers and creatures of opportunity.
 They will feed on dead termite colonies, and could potentially kick out additional droppings.
-This is why Kamaaina Termite & Pest Control recommends a “Total Home Care” regimen that includes spot treatments, ground treatments, insert treatment, and insert treatment.
+This is why Kamaaina Termite & Pest Control recommends a “Total Home Care” regimen that includes regular spot and ground treatments to control insect populations in your home.
 Talk with your sales representative to learn more about keeping your home completely free of termites and other pests.